 Dreaming of a bareboating adventure?
 Follow our how-to guide for the best way to do it.

-If you’ve long dreamt of a tropical island getaway that’s got everything within arm’s reach (we’re talking room service, massages, private tours, you name it!), get ready to make it a reality when Daydream Island reopens in 2019.
+If you’ve long dreamt of a tropical island getaway that’s got everything within arm’s reach (we’re talking room service, massages, private tours, you name it!), get ready to make it a reality at Daydream Island.

-In April 2019, Daydream Island will cut its ribbon after undergoing a $90million renovation following Cyclone Debbie.
+Daydream Island recently cut its ribbon after undergoing a $90million renovation following Cyclone Debbie.

 Play later: Intercontinental Hayman Island (2019)